aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 The logger, reportingPeriodMillis, and filterCPUUtilization work in the exact same way as with `BackgroundBlurOptions`.

 * imageBlob: This is a blob that contains an image that will be used in the background.
 If an image blob is not provided a default solid blue will be displayed.
 The Blob can be created in many different ways (e.g. https fetch, file upload, etc.).
-If you are using fetch to load the image blob we recommend using HTTPS for a security reasons.
+If you are using fetch to load the image blob we recommend using HTTPS for security reasons.

 ### CPU Utilization mitigation